vesoft-inc/nebula/docs/get-started.md

 -------
 ```

 Q2.
-Find the vertexes that 201 likes, whose age are greater than 17.
+Find the vertexes that 201 likes, whose ages are greater than 17.
 Return their name, age and gender, and alias the columns as Friend, Age and Gender, respectively.

 ```
 nebula> GO FROM 201 OVER like WHERE $$.student.age >= 17 YIELD $$.student.name AS Friend, $$.student.age AS Age, $$.student.gender AS Gender;